praveens-git-bit/Ignite-Lab-2023/Exercise2.md

 4. Under the Source Code in the paths, select the notebook icon.

+   `Note: If you are not able to see screen completely please zoom out the main browser.`

 ![Notebook libraries](media/task-2.3.3.png)

 5. In the **Select source code** window, select the **02_DLT_Notebook.ipynb** notebook and click on **Select**.